ciotlosm/lovelace-thermostat-dark-card/CONTRIBUTING.md

 ## Branch & PR Workflow

-The `master` branch is protected.
+The `main` branch is protected.
 All changes must go through pull requests.

 ```
-1. Create a feature branch from master
+1. Create a feature branch from main
 2. Push the branch to origin
-3. Create a PR targeting master
+3. Create a PR targeting main
 4. CI (build.yml) runs automatically on the PR
 5. Review and merge the PR
-6. CI runs again on the merge commit to master
+6. CI runs again on the merge commit to main
 ```

-**Never push directly to master.**
+**Never push directly to main.**

 ## Release Process

 Releases are automatic.
-When a PR is merged to master:
+When a PR is merged to main:

 ```
 1. release.yml triggers automatically